 20. Go Quad Biking in the Sabeto Hills

 Discover the rugged inland of Nadi on an off-roading quad biking tour with Go Dirty Tours!
 Tours include visits to remote villages in the stunning interior of Viti Levu.
-Find out more on Viator and on Tripadvisor.
+Find out more and book tickets on Viator and on Tripadvisor.

 Location: Nadi, Viti Levu.
-Add more to the Nadi bucket list using the 10 Must-Dos in Nadi.
+Add more to the Nadi bucket list using the 15 Best Things to Do in Nadi.

 21. Do a Jet Boat Tour on the Sigatoka River

-Discover the fertile valley of the Sigatoka River mixed with the thrills of a jet boat ride with Sigatoka River Safari (more info on Viator and Tripadvisor).
+Discover the fertile valley of the Sigatoka River mixed with the thrills of a jet boat ride with Sigatoka River Safari.
 The experience includes visiting a Fijian village where you’ll sit down with the chief for a kava ceremony and enjoy a traditional Fijian lunch.

 22. Walk Around The Garden of the Sleeping Giant